Four steps to a strong identity foundation with Azure Active Directory

 Set up a staging server for Azure AD Connect and keep it up-to-date

 Azure AD Connect plays a key role in the provisioning process.
-If the Sync Server goes offline for any reason, changes to on-premises won't be updated in the cloud and cause access issues to users.
-It's important to define a failover strategy that allows administrators to quickly resume synchronization after the sync server goes offline.
+If the Server running Azure AD Connect goes offline for any reason, changes to on-premises won't be updated in the cloud and cause access issues to users.
+It's important to define a failover strategy that allows administrators to quickly resume synchronization after the Azure AD Connect server goes offline.

 To provide high availability in the event your primary Azure AD Connect server goes offline, it's recommended that you deploy a separate staging server for Azure AD Connect.
-Deploying a server allows the administrator to "promote" the staging server to production by a simple configuration switch.
-Having a standby server configured in staging mode also allows you to test and deploy new configuration changes and introduce a new server if decommissioning the old one.
+With a server in staging mode, you can make changes to the configuration and preview the changes before you make the server active.
+It also allows you to run full import and full synchronization to verify that all changes are expected before you make these changes into your production environment.
+Deploying a staging server allows the administrator to "promote" it to production by a simple configuration switch.
+Having a standby server configured in staging mode also allows you to introduce a new server if decommissioning the old one.

 Azure AD Connect is updated on a regular basis.
 Therefore, it's strongly recommended that you keep the staging server current in order to take advantage of the performance improvements, bug fixes, and new capabilities that each new version provides.